 - Position desk feet on the plywood

-Option 2: Remove Casters/Feet
+Option 2: Remove Casters or Adjustable Feet

 Some desks perform better resting directly on their foot crossbar.